Meet Our Researchers: Advanced Manufacturing and Materials

 Get a longer-lasting battery charge in just a few minutes.
 Meet Ken Lau, chemical engineer.

-Vince Beachley works with nanofibers in his lab
+Rowan researcher and biomedical engineer Vince Beachley works with nanofibers

 Nanofibers